Before and after of bitten nails vs healthy gel manicure after quitting nail biting habit

 Not casually.
 Not occasionally.
 Not like, oh I do it when I’m nervous.

-I mean full-blown, daily, mindless, automatic, can’t-stop-even-when-I-want-to, my mother is always disappointed in me nail biting
+I mean full-blown, daily, mindless, automatic, can’t-stop-even-when-I-want-to, my-mother-is-always-disappointed-in-me, nail biting.

 The kind where your fingers are always a little sore.